Occupational Health and Safety Specialists in Missouri

 How Many Occupational Health and Safety Specialists Work in Missouri?

-In 2018, there were 1,580 Occupational Health and Safety Specialists working in the state.
+1,580 people worked as Occupational Health and Safety Specialists in 2018 in this state.

 There were 1,460 Occupational Health and Safety Specialists employed in this state in 2017.